 If you like the idea of styling your kitchen with on-trend patterned tiles, but want to stay well away from colour, consider opting for a stylish grey finish.
 This is an easy way to work pattern and interest into a scheme without compromising too much on the appealing simplicity of white and grey tones.

 We love the idea of positioning patterned tiles behind a range cooker to create a striking focal point that draws the eye as soon as you enter the kitchen.
 Ensure you're picking the right style for your home with our super simple guide to choosing the best kitchen tiles.
-We've even catered for small kitchen owners, with tile design ideas to make a small kitchen feel bigger.
+We've even catered for small kitchen owners, with our small kitchen tiles advice piece.